moinakg/pcompress/README.md

        '-C' -     Display compression statistics

     Encryption flags:
-       '-e'       Encrypt chunks with AES-CTR.
+       '-e <ALGO>'
+                  Encrypt chunks using the given encryption algorithm.
+The algo parameter can be one of AES or SALSA20.
+Both are used in CTR stream encryption mode.
                   The password can be prompted from the user or read from a file.
 Unique keys are generated every time pcompress is run even when giving the same password.
-Of course enough info is stored\
-                  in the compresse file so that the key used for the file can be re-created given the correct password.
+Of course enough info is stored in the compresse file so that the key used for the file can be re-created given the correct password.

+                  Default key length if 256 bits but can be reduced to 128 bits using the '-k' option.

                   The Scrypt algorithm from Tarsnap is used (See: http://www.tarsnap.com/scrypt.html) for generating keys from